juanbernalr/ECG_database/README.md

 ------------
 ## Labeled information for each user

 The files **Database_information.ods** and **Database_information.xlsx** have the same information.
-This information consists of sex, age, variability scenario, acquisition posture, heart medical antecedents, heart rhythm, smoking habits and observations of the ECG signals for each subject identified with a number from **1** to **562**.
+This information consists of sex, age, variability scenarios, acquisition postures, heart medical antecedents, heart rhythm, smoking habits and observations of the ECG signals for each subject identified with a number from **1** to **562**.

 ------------
 ## Read database from Python